 Paying for Treatment when Uninsured

-Despite all the above was to find assistance paying for treatment, an unfortunate amount of people still end up paying for treatment when uninsured in Michigan.
-That's because most people who abuse substances stop taking care of themselves at some point in addiction, and that usually includes maintaining or acquiring health insurance.
-So, when they need treatment and are ready, they're often uninsured.
+Despite all the above to find assistance paying for treatment, an unfortunate amount of people still end up paying for treatment when uninsured in Michigan.
+That’s because most people who abuse substances stop taking care of themselves at some point in addiction, which usually includes maintaining or acquiring health insurance.
+So, when they need treatment and are ready, they’re often uninsured.

 Thankfully there is one last resort for anyone looking for financial assistance.
 More than 150 programs in the state offer sliding scale payment assistance, which calculates a discount based on the person’s income.
 The lower their income, the larger the discount.

 You can contact one of the treatment specialists at Addicted.org for more information on how to pay for treatment.
 Or contact the center directly.

 The average cost of residential, outpatient, and detox programs includes the following: